Type: Adjustable Auto-Cycling

 If the pump you are using comes with a capacitor, now is good time to attach it to the carrier.

 If you are soldering the wires to the vacuum controller, be careful not to damage the vacuum controller by over-heating the tabs.
 Allow the soldering iron to reach full heat before you begin.
 Then apply solder to the common and normally closed tabs.
 Next apply solder to the wire ends.
 Lastly, reheat the wire ends onto the tabs.
 This last step should not require any additional solder.
+Be sure to adequately insulation any exposed wire near the terminals.

 Or, if you opt to use crimp-on connectors, simply strip off 1/4" of insulation and insert the wire into the connector and crimp the plastic area of the connector with a pair of pliers.